DanielTakeshi/Paper_Notes/README.md

 This will contain my notes for research papers.
 The papers are arranged by category, and then further numbered on a (1) to (5) scale where a (1) means I essentially have not read it yet, while a (5) means I feel confident that I understand almost everything about the paper.
 Within a single year, these papers should be organized according to publication date, which gives an idea of how these contributions were organized.
-The links here will link to my paper summaries (if I have them).
+The links here will link to my paper summaries (if I have them), otherwise the summaries are likely somewhere on a long TODO list.

 # Deep Learning
 (Not counting Deep *Reinforcement* Learning; see the "Reinforcement Learning" category)

+### 2016

+- NIPS 2016 Tutorial: Generative Adversarial Networks, arXiv (1)

 ### 2014